 This study addresses some aspects of the following issues identified in the PAD (AEA 2011) for which existing information appears to be insufficient.
 The project's operations will modify the flow and water temperature regimes in the Susitna River downstream of the proposed reservoir.
 Reservoir operation and storage levels will affect water temperature in the reservoir and influence outflow water temperatures.
 Alteration of the baseline water temperature regime of the Susitna River is expected to modify baseline river ice conditions (which may affect channel morphology and riparian vegetation) and the suitability and productivity of aquatic habitats.

-The results of the 2013–2014 water quality studies will be used as a basis to assess the effects of the proposed project operations on water quality in the Susitna River basin and to identify and develop protection, mitigation, and enhancement measures related to water quality (including temperature), ice formation, and aquatic habitat in the reservoir and in project-affected river reaches downstream of the dam.
+The results of the 2013–2014 water quality studies will be used as a basis to assess the effects of the proposed project operations on water quality in the Susitna River basin and to identify and develop any necessary protection, mitigation, and enhancement measures related to water quality (including temperature), ice formation, and aquatic habitat in the reservoir and in project-affected river reaches downstream of the dam.
 Water quality sampling will be conducted at sites where data can be shared between Ice Process Studies, Aquatic Resource Studies, and Geomorphology Studies

 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge.